datalimited/datalimited/README.md

 ## Stock assessment methods for data-limited fisheries

-The R package datalimited can be installed with:
+The R package datalimited can be installed from GitHub with:

 ```R
 # install.packages("devtools")